-(4) A person who uses or keeps on a road a motor vehicle for which a vehicle licence is not in force, not being a vehicle exempted from duty under this Law by virtue of any enactment (including any provision of this Law), shall be guilty of an offence and shall, in addition to any other punishment imposed on him under this Law, be liable to a penalty equal to three times the amount of the licence duty chargeable in respect of the vehicle since the date of expiry of the last vehicle licence issued in respect of that vehicle; and any sum payable by virtue of an order under this subsection shall be treated as a fine, and the order as a conviction for the purpose of any enactment relating to the recovery or application of sums ordered to be paid by the court.
+- (3) Subject to this Law, no person shall use or cause to be used on a road any motor vehicle unless a vehicle licence has been issued by the Director and is in force in respect of that vehicle. - (4) Whoever uses or keeps on a road a motor vehicle for which a vehicle licence is not in force, not being a vehicle exempted from duty under this Law by virtue of any enactment (including this Law), is guilty of an offence and shall, in addition to any other punishment imposed on him under this Law, be liable to a penalty equal to three times the amount of the licence duty chargeable in respect of the vehicle since the date of expiry of the last vehicle licence issued in respect of such vehicle; and any sum payable by an order under this subsection shall be treated as a fine, and the order as a conviction for the purpose of any enactment relating to the recovery or application of sums ordered to be paid by the Court.

-Exemptions from duty.
+Exemptions from duty

-- 13. No duty shall be chargeable under this Law in respect of motor vehicles of any of the following descriptions, that is to say- - (a) motor vehicles in the possession of persons licensed under the Trade and Business Licensing Law (Revised) as motor vehicle dealers, agents, repairers or traders solely for the purpose of sale, repair or testing in the course of that business, but subject to such provisions as to trade plates as may appear hereafter; and - (b) oversize trucks, subject to such provisions as to special licences as may appear hereafter.
+13. No duty shall be chargeable under this Law in respect of-

+- (a) motor vehicles in the possession of persons licensed under the Trade and Business Licensing Law (2001 Revision) as motor vehicle dealers, agents, repairers or traders solely for the purpose of sale, repair or testing in the course of that business, but subject to such provisions as to trade plates as may appear hereafter; and - (b) oversize trucks, subject to such provisions as to special licences as may appear hereafter.

-Commencement and duration of licences, rate of duty.
+Commencement and duration of licences; rate of duty